Sponsor Licence Renewal

 Sponsor licence renewal

-In practice, sponsor licence renewal applications can attract more attention from the Home Office than initial licence applications.
+In practice, sponsor licence renewal applications tend to attract more attention from the Home Office than initial licence applications.
 This is because the organisation is expected to have complied with its sponsor duties while it has held the licence.

 As such, immigration officials take this opportunity to fully investigate an organisation’s immigration compliance processes, procedures and documentation and to verify the lawful status of the organisation’s migrant workers.

-Sponsor licences are granted for four years.
-Your licence will automatically expire at the end of this period unless it is successfully renewed.
+Sponsor licences automatically expire at the end of the 4-year validity period unless successfully renewed.

 UKVI advises that renewal applications can be submitted at least three months prior to the current licence expiry date.
 You can check the earliest date you can submit your renewal application on the organisation’s Sponsorship Management System (SMS).